gus-host/Bounty---Inspecting-On-Chain-Functions-Involving-Calls/README.md

 ## Explanation
 **Purpose:**
-The swapExactTokensForTokens function facilitates the swapping of a specific amount of one token for another token within the Uniswap V2 protocol.
+The `swapExactTokensForTokens` function facilitates the swapping of a specific amount of one token for another token within the Uniswap V2 protocol.
 This function ensures that the user receives at least a minimum amount of the output token.

 **Detailed Usage:**
-In the provided code snippet, the call method is not directly visible.
-However, the _swap function, which is called within swapExactTokensForTokens, typically uses low-level calls to interact with the Uniswap pairs.
-Here is a deeper look into the _swap function where the low-level call method is used:
+In the provided code snippet, the `call` method is not directly visible.
+However, the `_swap` function, which is called within `swapExactTokensForTokens`, typically uses low-level calls to interact with the Uniswap pairs.
+Here is a deeper look into the `_swap` function where the low-level `call` method is used:

 ```solidity
 function _swap(uint[] memory amounts, address[] memory path, address _to) internal virtual {